uc-cdis/indexd/docs/migration_to_single_table_indexd.md

 b.
 Using the information from above, run `gen3 psql $g3Farmserver -c "alter user $username createdb;"`

 3. **Update credentials:** After Creating the backup database, update the `Gen3Secrets/creds.json` to include the credentials for the new database.
 Add a new block named `indexd_new` with the credentials for the new database.
 Copy configuration from indexd.
-Run `gen3 kube-setup-secrets` creates the secrets in kube secrets.
+Run `gen3 kube-setup-secrets` to create the secrets in kube secrets.
 The new database can be accessed by using `gen3 psql indexd_new`

 4. **Update cloud automation script:** `~/cloud-automation/kube/services/indexd/indexd-deploy.yaml`
 ```